Obscuretone/obscuretone.github.io/public/posts/en/xkcdmeme.md

 ## What The Project Shows

-The interesting lesson is not that every hard problem is now easy.
-It is that the boundary between research problem and integration problem keeps moving.
+The interesting lesson is that the boundary between research problem and integration problem keeps moving.

 A task that once required specialized ML work may become accessible when the ecosystem provides: